What is LaTeX?

 JabRef can be used on Windows, Linux, and Mac.

-For more detailed instructions on setting up JabRef as your LaTeX citation management software, see our JabRef and BibTeX Quick Guide.
+For more detailed instructions on setting up JabRef as your LaTeX citation management software, see the JabRef Getting Started guidance.